Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Numerical Methods

-An alternating minimization technique in the spirit of the primal-dual hybrid gradient method \cite{PDHG1,PDHG2,PDHG3} is proposed by \cite{Lin} to solve this minimization problem.
-The strategy is to discretize path space, trading $\bm x(s), \bm p(s)$ for discrete paths $\{x_0, x_1,\ldots, x_N\}, \{p_0,p_1,\ldots, p_N\}$ sampled at times $0= t_0 < t_1 < \cdots < t_N = t$.
-The integral in \eqref{eq:minProb} is then approximated by a Riemann sum along this path, and the path constraints are enforced discretely.
-One then alternately solves the minimization problem with respect to the variables $p_j$ and $x_j$, includes some relaxation, and iterates until convergence.
-For simplicity, we will always choose $\{t_0,t_1,\ldots,t_N\}$ to be a uniform discretization of the time interval $[0,t]$.
+An alternating minimization technique in the spirit of the primal-dual hybrid gradient method \cite{PDHG1,PDHG2,PDHG3} is proposed by \cite{Lin} to solve this saddle-point problem.
 For completeness of our exposition, we reprint this in Algorithm \ref{alg:1} (note: this is a reprint of Algorithm 5 in \cite{Lin}, modified slightly to fit our equations).
 As this algorithm resolves the values of $u$ (the solution of \eqref{eq:HJgen}), it also resolves discrete approximations of the optimal trajectory $\bm x(s)$, and the optimal costate trajectory $\bm p(s)$, which can be seen as a proxy for $\nabla u$ along the optimal trajectory.